ephrin/container/README.md

 # container
-DIC for node based on ideas of Pimple and Symfony DIC
+DIC for node based on ideas of Container and Symfony DIC